TREASURE VALLEY CITY FOREST CREDITS

-The Treasure Valley Forest Carbon Assessment was developed in partnership with The Nature Conservancy in Idaho and Ecosystem Sciences Foundation in 2017.
+In 2017, The Nature Conservancy in Idaho and Ecosystem Sciences Foundation partnered to develop the Treasure Valley Forest Carbon Assessment.
 The assessment helps us better understand how the current community forest mitigates regional carbon impacts and how future investments in tree planting, care and recycling can sustain more resilient natural resources and economies within our region.
+The Treasure Valley City Forest Credits Program was developed as a key recommendation from this regional carbon assessment.

 Project partners planted over 8,200 trees since 2013.